Skip to Main Content

 Definition

 Background information identifies and describes the history and nature of a well-defined research problem with reference to contextualizing existing literature.
-The background information should indicate the root of the problem being studied, appropriate context of the problem in relation to theory, research, and/or practice, its scope, and the extent to which previous studies have successfully investigated the problem, noting, in particular, where gaps exist that your study attempts to address.
+The background information should indicate the root of the problem being studied, appropriate context of the problem in relation to theory, research, and/or practice, its scope, and the extent to which previous studies have successfully investigated the problem by noting in particular, where gaps exist that your study attempts to address.
 Background information does not replace the literature review section of a research paper; it is intended to place the research problem within a specific context and an established plan for its solution.

 Fitterling, Lori.
 Researching and Writing an Effective Background Section of a Research Paper.
 Kansas City University of Medicine & Biosciences; Creating a Research Paper: How to Write the Background to a Study.
 DurousseauElectricalInstitute.com; Background Information: Definition of Background Information.
 Literary Devices Definition and Examples of Literary Terms.